 - Straw Civilian: The sole appearance of their civilian leadership features them being unpleasant, obstructive, and cowardly in the face of a genuine need for military action against the Death Star.

 - Throw the Dog a Bone: Although they were vastly outnumbered and outgunned, with the odds stacked against them, the Rebel Alliance managed to attain two significant victories with the destruction of both Death Stars.

-> - We ARE Struggling Together: Not evident in the original trilogy, but recent works have delved into the trouble they have with maintaining an Alliance between different factions who have little in common besides disliking the Empire.
-Presumably it stopped being a problem after the destruction of Alderaan.
+- We ARE Struggling Together: Not evident in the original trilogy, but more recent works have delved into the trouble they have with maintaining an Alliance between different factions who have little in common besides disliking the Empire.
+Presumably it stopped being as much of a problem after the destruction of Alderaan.

-> - You Rebel Scum!: Commonly said word-for-word by Imperials to the Rebels in question.
+- You Rebel Scum!: Commonly said word-for-word by Imperials to the Rebels in question.
 In-universe, Imperial propaganda appears to have turned the word "rebel" into the equivalent of "terrorist".